Himbacine

 Himbacine is an alkaloid isolated from the bark of Australian magnolias.
 Himbacine has been synthesized using a Diels-Alder reaction as a key step.
-Himbacine's activity as a muscarinic receptor antagonist, with specificity for the muscarinic acetylcholine receptor M2, made it a promising starting point in Alzheimer's disease research.
-The development of a muscarinic antagonist based on himbacine failed but an analog, vorapaxar, has been approved by the FDA as a thrombin receptor antagonist.
+Himbacine's activity as a muscarinic receptor antagonist, with specificity for the muscarinic acetylcholine receptor M_{2}, made it a promising starting point in Alzheimer's disease research.
+The development of a muscarinic antagonist based on himbacine failed, but an analog, vorapaxar, has been approved by the FDA as a thrombin receptor antagonist.